mtgoat/mtgoat/README.md

 I’m Aki @mtgoat :goat:

-👀 :bug: I’m interested in testing and debugging codes
+👀 :bug: I’m interested in software development and data science.

 🌱 I’m currently learning back-end, server-side coding in C#/.NET and SQL with React for full-stack integration at [NewForce](https://newforce.co/)